AqwamCreates/DataPredict/docs/Tutorials/CreatingTimeToLeavePredictionModel.md

 In here, we will use our model parameters so that it can be used to predict "time to leave".
 There are two cases in here:

-1. Player is a first-time player.
+1. The player is a first-time player.

-2. Player is a returning player.
+2. The player is a returning player.

-### Case 1: Player A First-Time Player
+### Case 1: The Player Is A First-Time Player

 Under this case, this is a new player that plays the game for the first time.
 In this case, we do not know how this player would act.